 Revenue is generated primarily from sales of bearings to the diversified industrial market and the aerospace and defense markets.
-Sales are often made pursuant to sole-source relationships, long-term agreements and purchase orders with our clients.
+Sales are often made pursuant to sole-source relationships, long-term agreements and purchase orders with our customers.
 We recognize revenues principally from the sale of products at the point of passage of title, which is at the time of shipment.

-Sales to the diversified industrial market accounted for 50% of our net sales for the fiscal year ended March 31, 2007.
-Sales to the aerospace and defense markets accounted for 50% of our net sales for the same period.
+Sales to the diversified industrial market accounted for 47% of our net sales for the fiscal year ended March 29, 2008.
+Sales to the aerospace and defense markets accounted for 53% of our net sales for the same period.
 We anticipate that sales to the aerospace and defense markets will increase as a percentage of our net sales.

-Aftermarket sales of replacement parts for existing equipment platforms represented approximately 58% of our net sales for fiscal 2007.
+Aftermarket sales of replacement parts for existing equipment platforms represented approximately 58% of our net sales for fiscal 2008.
 We continue to develop our OEM relationships which have established us as a leading supplier on many important aerospace and defense platforms.
-Over the past several years, we have experienced increased demand from the replacement parts market, particularly within the aerospace and defense sectors; one of our business strategies has been to increase the proportion of sales derived from this segment.
+Over the past several years, we have experienced increased demand from the replacement parts market, particularly within the aerospace and defense sectors; one of our business strategies has been to increase the proportion of sales derived from this sector.
 We believe these activities increase the stability of our revenue base, strengthen our brand identity and provide multiple paths for revenue growth.

-Approximately 24% of our net sales were derived from sales directly or indirectly outside the U.S. for fiscal 2007, compared to 20% for fiscal 2006.
+Approximately 27% of our net sales were derived from sales directly or indirectly outside the U.S. for fiscal 2008, compared to 24% for fiscal 2007.
 We expect that this proportion will increase as we seek to increase our penetration of foreign markets, particularly within the aerospace and defense sectors.
-In fiscal 2007 and fiscal 2006, our top ten customers, four of which were OEMs and the remaining six of which were distributors, generated 32% of our net sales.
-Out of the 32% of net sales generated by our top ten customers during the fiscal year ended March 31, 2007, 20% of net sales was generated by our top four customers.
+Our top ten customers, generated 31% and 32% of our net sales in fiscal 2008 and 2007, respectively.
+Out of the 31% of net sales generated by our top ten customers during the fiscal year ended March 29, 2008, 20% of net sales was generated by our top four customers.
 No single customer was responsible for generating more than 8% of our net sales for the same period.